Many of our partners are putting the final touches on projects they’re working on so that they can begin to prepare for the holidays.

 Be sure to link to Shopify’s support docs so your client can make simple updates on their own.

-Our support Gurus are also available 24/7 to lend a hand.
-The support docs page contains all the information merchants need to email, call or live chat with our Gurus.
+Our Support Advisors are also available 24/7 to lend a hand.
+The support docs page contains all the information merchants need to email, call or live chat with our Support Advisors.

 1. Send out holiday wishes to clients